programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

         span = doc[start:end]
         matches.append((nlp.vocab.strings[match_id], span.text, span.sent.text, "pattern"))

-As verification, we print out the first ten matches to ensure the NLP process is working as intended, and covering the full extent of each pdf licence -
+As verification, you can print out the first ten matches to ensure the NLP process is working as intended, and covering the full extent of each pdf licence -

     print("Testing:", pdf_path)
     print("Matches:", len(matches))
     matches[:10]

-We can also silence the pdfplumber warning, based on our initial test that the package is capable of extracting pdf text, albeit with some minimal OCR errors (see discussion).
+Like before, you can also silence the pdfplumber warning, as based on our initial test the package is capable of extracting pdf text, albeit with some minimal OCR errors (see discussion).

     warnings.filterwarnings("ignore", message="Could not get FontBBox from font descriptor.*")

 ### Step 6: Red Flag Exportation

 The following code establishes a clear .xlsx file structure, to manipulate red flag results within Excel.
-Not only does this offer greater visibility of results, with the following code providing a column of hits, as well as the associated sentence, in a sequential list, but also retains our original folder structure for comparison: 'AI Agent', 'Lit Review' and 'Transcription'.
-Step 7 provides a use case for using such Excel exports, through the simple conversion of listed red flags into pivot tables to reach findings across all our 29 licences.
+Not only does this offer you a more intuitive way to view your results, with the following code adding a column for each AI risk (established in your dictionary), rows are added for each hit and its associated sentence.
+This code also retains our original folder structure for comparing red flags between: 'AI Agent', 'Lit Review' and 'Transcription' tools.
+Step 7 provides you with a use case for using such structured exports in Excel, through the simple conversion of listed red flags into pivot tables to reach findings across all our 29 licences.

     rows = []
         for pdf_path in pdfs: